jakubfolta/ShowMeTheBudget/README.md

 # Show Me The Budget
 Simple app where you can add your incomes, expenses for given month and your available budget will be displayed on the screen.
 You can also delete items from the list.

+## Features implemented:
-- Local storage implemented
+- Local storage
-- Delete All button implemented
+- Delete All button
 - Code changed to ES6

-## Next features IN PROGRESS...
-Connection with outer API to change the quote in center of the screen every day...
+- Quote change - every day (API)

 ## Check Here ==> https://jakubfolta.github.io/ShowMeTheBudget/